ali4zimi/code-challenge-v2-pub/README.md

 # <img src="./frontend/public/favicon.png" height="22pt"> CoCrafter Code Challenge v2

-This project is a backend mini app built with Node.js (NitroJS) that integrates with a mock S3 storage service.
-It was developed as part of a coding challenge.
+This project includes a backend which was asked in the challenge description.
+The backend is designed in `nitrojs`.

+Thank you for putting together this interesting and amazing challenge.
+I quite enjoyed it. 😊

 ## Time Spent

-Approximately **half a day**.
+For writing the code logic it took me approximately **half a day**.
+However, I have been reading about the `s3mock` during the week while I was traveling.
+Also, it was my first time working with that, but it was fun.

 ## How I Approached the Problem